weijiwei/interview/README.md

  * Current Goal: Develop a self-evolving, autonomous AI trading system.
  * Key Advantage: Leveraging a PhD in Mathematics for algorithm design and model optimization.
  * Revenue Model: Managing external capital for service fees rather than risking personal funds.
  * Competitive Strategy: Move faster than large institutions by dominating specialized, high-math-requirement niches.
+Innovative self-evolving AI governance framework so the system can grow itself into perfectionism.
  * Next Steps: Conduct deep-dive market research and define the initial trading niche.